Homemade Meatballs in Jalapeno Cream Sauce

 To make pasta:

-Notes To serve: Place desired amount of pasta in the middle of a bowl, place 2-3 meatballs per serving on top of pasta and top with the sauce.
+Notes: to serve, place desired amount of pasta in the middle of a bowl, place 2-3 meatballs per serving on top of pasta and top with the jalapeno cream sauce.
 Garnish with chopped parsley.
-Print
+Enjoy!

 Hashtag your photos #LetTheBakingBeginBlog so I can see your creations and for a chance to be featured!